-Deslandes has written articles and reviews for the American Historical Review, Gender and History, Journal of British Studies, Journal of the History of Sexuality, Victorian Studies, History of Education Quarterly, and Connecticut Medicine and is the author of Oxbridge Men: British Masculinity and the Undergraduate Experience, 1850-1920 (Bloomington: Indiana University Press, 2005) (http://www.iupress.indiana.edu/catalog/product_info.php?products_id=22028).
-Most recently, he has published essays entitled “The Male Body, Beauty, and Aesthetics in Modern British Culture” in History Compass (2010) and “Manly Poses: Identities, Politics, and Lived Experience in the History of Masculinity” in the Journal of Women’s History.
-His current book project explores the history of male beauty in nineteenth- and twentieth-century Britain.
+Deslandes has written articles and reviews for the American Historical Review, Gender and History, Journal of British Studies, Journal of the History of Sexuality, Journal of Women’s History, Victorian Studies, History of Education Quarterly, History Compass, and Connecticut Medicine and is the author of Oxbridge Men: British Masculinity and the Undergraduate Experience, 1850-1920 (Bloomington: Indiana University Press, 2005).
+Most recently, he has published essays entitled “Visual Victorians: A Response,” Victorian Studies (2014); “The Cultural Politics of Gay Pornography in 1970s Britain” in Brian Lewis, ed.
+British Queer History: New Approaches and Perspectives (2013); and “Exposing, Adorning, and Dressing the Body in the Modern Era,” in Kate Fisher and Sarah Toulalan, eds.
+The Routledge History of Sex and the Body in the West, 1500 to the Present (2013).
+His current book project, titled The Culture of Male Beauty in Britain: From the First Photographs to David Beckham, should be completed by early 2016.
 Deslandes is an active member of the American Historical Association and the North American Conference on British Studies (NACBS).
-He also serves as Associate Executive Secretary of the NACBS and is highly involved in the College Board’s AP European History program.
+He also serves as Executive Secretary of the NACBS and as Chief Reader of the College Board’s AP European History program.

-In addition to regular travel to Europe for research and pleasure, Deslandes enjoys outdoor life in Vermont and the Adirondacks and tries to stay in shape by running, skiing, and hiking.
+In addition to regular travel for research and pleasure, Deslandes enjoys outdoor life in Vermont and the Adirondacks and tries to stay in shape by running, skiing, and hiking.